Blog

 A nonprofit is a state-level corporation organized for non-profit purposes.
 A 501(c)(3) is federal tax-exempt status from the IRS.
 You need both — state incorporation comes first, then the IRS application.
 Here's why the distinction matters for fundraising, grants, credibility, and state tax exemptions.

-Form 990-PF, 1.39% excise tax, 5% distribution, board meetings, IPS review, COI disclosures, grantee verification.
-The complete annual checklist with deadlines.
+Form 990-PF, 1.39% excise tax, 5% distribution, board meetings, IPS review, COI disclosures, grantee verification — every annual task with its deadline.

 A governance review examines your documents, compliance, finances, and board practices for gaps.
 What it covers, what it costs ($1,000+), and who needs one.